bertofurth/Seagate-Central-Debian/README.md

 generated causing the system to fail.
 In particular, errors such as "Segmentation Fault" or "Illegal Instruction" were reported.

+Most modern Linux platforms can cope with momentary high CPU temperatures by self regulating their CPU frequency and load, however the Seagate Central is not that sophisticated!
+It might be possible to use something like the "cpulimit" utility to make sure that certain processes do not consume too much CPU load in order reduce CPU temperatures but this is beyond the scope of this procedure.

-If the default non SMP CPU is run for hours at high CPU loads then the system appears to run stably.
+Our tests showed that if the default non SMP CPU is run for many hours at high CPU loads then the system appears to run stabily.

 That being said, an advanced user may wish to take the "risk" of running the more high performance but potentially less reliable SMP version